JacobTB99/searchtest/README.md

 ## Author: Jacob Beauchamp
 ## Date: March, 26, 2019
 ---
-"search.cc" is a program that generates an array of random integers, and then searches the array for a user-specified value.
+The file "search.cc" is a program that generates an array of random integers, and then searches the array for a user-specified value.